How to Find Truck Drivers to Hire in 5 Steps

 It’s also vital that you run a background check on the truck driver you want to hire.
 A background check will reveal whether the driver has any job-related offenses, something that could change your mind about them.
 Background checks may uncover a truck driver’s past DUI, speeding violations, accidents, and other driving-related issues you want to know before hiring someone to drive your company truck.

-Your truck drivers not only represent your business when they’re on the road but they could get your company into trouble if they cause an accident.
-For example, if your truck driver is making a delivery but has been drinking and causes a crash, your company could be liable for any injuries the driver caused people in other cars.
+Your truck drivers not only represent your business when they’re on the road, but they could get your company into trouble if they cause an accident.
+For example, if your truck driver is making a delivery, but they were under-the-influence of alcohol and caused a crash, your company could be liable for any injuries to others.
 It’s absolutely vital that you ensure your truck drivers have a good driving record and that you regularly conduct compliance and safety training.

 Compliance Tip: Check your state laws.
 Some states require that companies run background checks after a job offer has been accepted.